 Disney World theme parks, hotels, restaurants, attractions, services and other experiences may be modified, limited in capacity and subject to limited availability or even closure.
 Disney has implemented the following safety measures based on the guidance of government officials and health advisers.

-- Phased reopening: Disney Springs reopened May 20, while the Disney Resort hotels and Disney World theme parks are reopening in stages.
+- Phased reopening: Disney Springs reopened May 20, while the Disney Resort hotels and Disney World theme parks reopened in stages.

 - Cleanliness and sanitization: Disney has increased cleaning and disinfection measures.
 We saw cast members sanitizing the ride vehicles, tables and other high-touch surfaces frequently.
 Hand sanitizer dispensers and hand-washing stations are located throughout the park.

 - Cast training: Disney is providing new training and reinforcement to emphasize a strong culture of health and safety among its cast members.
-At Disney Springs, there were even dedicated cast members there to help answer questions about new policies and gently remind guests to mind floor markers and guidelines in place.
+At Disney Springs and inside the parks, there are dedicated cast members who walk around to help answer questions about new policies and gently remind guests to mind floor markers and guidelines in place.

 - Face coverings: Face coverings must be worn by guests ages 2 and older, as well as cast members, at all times, except for dining, swimming and designated mask relaxation areas.
 (If actively eating or drinking, you should remain stationary.)
 All face coverings must be made with at least two layers of breathable materials, fully cover the nose and mouth and be secured by ear loops or head ties.
 Neck gaiters, open-chin triangle bandanas and face coverings containing valves, mesh material or holes of any kind are not acceptable face coverings.
 There are no exceptions or alternatives for people with medical reasons.

-- Contactless payment: Payment through Magic Bands, Apple Pay and Google Pay will be available at restaurants and retail shops.
-Mobile ordering at restaurants will be expanded and highly encouraged or required.
+- Contactless payment: Payment through Magic Bands, Apple Pay and Google Pay are available at restaurants and retail shops.
+Mobile ordering at restaurants has been expanded and is highly encouraged or required.

-- Crowd-inducing experiences: Parades, fireworks, character meet and greets and other events that create crowds or high-touch experiences will be temporarily suspended.
+- Crowd-inducing experiences: Parades, fireworks, character meet and greets and other events that create crowds or high-touch experiences are temporarily suspended.